 It’s like finding an ant in your house.
 That ant is never alone.
 And you probably have a huge and costly problem to deal with.

-The Orange Man in the White House is the predictable result of an American culture that celebrates narcissism—the race for “success,” the worshipping of fame, the I-am-stupid-and-proud-of-it mentality, the ruthless competition—in short, the me-me-me culture where Jesus and machine guns are a fine combination.
+The man in the White House is the predictable result of an American culture that celebrates narcissism—the race for “success,” the worshipping of fame, the I-am-stupid-and-proud-of-it mentality, the ruthless competition—in short, the me-me-me culture where Jesus and machine guns are a fine combination.

 And voila!
 Out of that hat springs the Orange Man—the leading actor in his reality show called POTUS.*

-But Trump is far from the only narcissist ending up in positions of power.
+But Trump is far from the only narcissist ending up in a position of power.
 It’s quite common.
 Leaders are more likely to be narcissistic than the rest of the population.

 But how exactly does that happen?